freeCodeCamp/freeCodeCamp/guide/english/javascript/es6/destructuring/index.md

 Destructuring Assignment syntax is a Javascript expression that makes it possible to unpack values or properties from arrays or objects.

-Lets say that you have an array that contains a first name and last name as it's two values, but you want to reassign those values to something more descriptive.
+Lets say that you have an array that contains a first name and last name as its two values, but you want to reassign those values to something more descriptive.
 You can use Destructuring to accomplish this.

 **ES5 Destructuring**